sanderus2311/DKExtendedSplashViewController/README.md

 It's your choice how to interpret these words.
 1. Just follow the rules (https://developer.apple.com/ios/human-interface-guidelines/icons-and-images/launch-screen/) and you'll be fine.
-2. Don't hold user on the launch screen for more than 2-3 seconds more (in extreme cases more max 10 seconds).
+2. Don't hold user on the launch screen for more than 2-3 seconds more (in extreme cases max 10 seconds).
 During that time you can download remote configuration, make database migration and take one sip of a coffee.
 And user will have full working app after that.
 3. Be smart.
 As Facebook currently does make sure that your extended splash view is different than a default launch screen.
 4. Regarding Apple words I do agree completly.
 But "I can't change the direction of the wind, but I can adjust my sails to always reach my destination."